Ignite Your Senses

 - Viewing from the main visitor complex does not require bus transportation.

 Launch date, time and viewing opportunities are subject to change.
 Launches can be affected by technical and mechanical issues as well as range operations and weather, either in advance or at the last minute.
 Follow us on Twitter for up-to-date information on launches.
-Your Launch Transportation Ticket (LTT) provides transportation to premium launch viewing at the LC-39 Observation Gantry or Apollo/Saturn V Center viewing sites.
-This ticket will be collected from you when you board the bus to your particular launch viewing site.
+The Atlantis North Lawn Viewing Ticket provides access to the Atlantis North Lawn viewing location, light food & beverage, and retail gift.
+This ticket will be collected from the guest or validated when they check-in at the Atlantis North Lawn launch viewing location.

-- If you are holding a LTT and the launch is postponed before you board a bus, your LTT will be valid for the next attempt to view the launch from your launch viewing site, either the LC-39 Observation Gantry, Apollo/Saturn V Center or NASA Causeway; or you may use the value of the Launch Transportation Ticket for merchandise in the Space Shop.
+- If you are holding an Atlantis North Lawn Viewing Ticket and the launch is postponed before the viewing location opens, your Atlantis North Lawn Viewing Ticket will be valid for the next attempt to view the launch from this launch viewing site; or you may use the value of the Atlantis North Lawn Viewing Ticket for merchandise in the Space Shop.

 Daily admission, multiday passes and annual passes are valid only for entry to Kennedy Space Center Visitor Complex.
 Daily admission, multiday passes and annual passes do not include LTTs to premium launch viewing at the LC-39 Observation Gantry or Apollo/Saturn V Center viewing sites.